merchise/xotl.ql/docs/source/thoughts.rst

 .. code-block:: python

-   these(parent for parent in this
+   (parent
-                if parent.children &
+    for parent in this
-                   all_(child.age > 5 for child in parent.children))
+    if parent.children and all(child.age > 5 for child in parent.children))

 may be translated cleverly straightforwardly if `children` is (as CouchDB encourages for documents) is contained inside `parent`: